aws-samples/mlops-multi-account-terraform/README.md

 You can get started with one account but we recommend creating at least 3 AWS accounts: a dev, preprod, and prod account.

-Deploy the provided `bootstrap.yaml` CloudFormation template in your account(s) either using the AWS console or using aws cli as shown below, from the root of the repo.
+Deploy the provided `bootstrap.yaml` CloudFormation template in your account(s) either using the AWS console or using AWS CLI as shown below, from the root of the repo.

 1. Ensure AWS CLI is [installed](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [credentials are loaded](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for the target account that you want to bootstrap.